-The Office of Emergency Management is responsible for facilitating the development, implementation and maintenance of an Emergency Management Program, which includes all-hazards emergency management plans, for Memorial's campuses and the coordination of all response activities requiring a Level 2 or Level 3 response.
+The Office of the Chief Risk Officer is responsible for facilitating the development, implementation and maintenance of an Emergency Management Program, which includes all-hazards emergency management plans, for Memorial's campuses and the coordination of all response activities requiring a Level 2 or Level 3 response.

 Leadership and direction to the office and approval of all policies, procedures and protocols are within the mandate of Memorial University's Emergency Management Steering Committee, chaired by the vice-president (administration and finance).